 The department is affiliated with The Semel Institute for Neuroscience and Human Behavior at UCLA, which is an internationally renowned interdisciplinary research and education institute devoted to the understanding of complex human behavior and the causes and consequences of neuropsychiatric disorders:

 Additionally, the department has a highly respected resident training program.
 This training program has access to a variety of clinical training sites, each of which provides residents with a unique learning experience:

 Our department philosophy is aligned with UCLA campus leadership in the areas of recruiting and retaining individuals traditionally under-represented in the health sciences, LGBTQ, and individuals with disabilities, to reflect the diversity of the population we serve in the Los Angeles area.
 We further recognize that successfully recruiting people to join our enterprise is not the end of the story.
 It is also critical that we provide an environment in which all individuals in our workforce and trainee programs experience a professional, supportive, collaborative, and open environment and have the opportunity to thrive.
 We are dedicated to the ongoing pursuit of these goals.

 The successful candidate must meet the following qualifications by time of hire:

-Must hold an M.D., D.O., or medical equivalent degree and be board eligible or certified in Psychiatry plus any relevant subspecialty discipline; Must possess a valid California Medical License and Drug Enforcement Agency certificate.
+Must hold an M.D., D.O. equivalent medical degree, or Clinical Ph.D., and be board eligible or certified in Psychiatry plus any relevant subspecialty discipline; Must possess a valid California Medical License and Drug Enforcement Agency certificate.

 Cultural North Star.
 The shared values of the DGSOM are expressed in the Cultural North Star, which was developed by members of our community and affirms our unswerving commitment to doing what's right, making things better, and being kind.
 These are the standards to which we hold ourselves, and one another.
 Please read more about this important DGSOM program at: